zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 * Click the **Visualization for Calling** and select tool **Sequence Visualization**.

 * Input:
-    * The plot sequence: Visualization sequence to be analyzed
+    * The plot sequence: The FASTA formatted sequence to be analyzed.
     * The background sequence: Input sequence when performing two sets of sequence difference composition analysis.(Fill in the same sequence without reference in this example)

 * Output